ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 One of my new coworkers was a man named Tony Thompson.
 He was extremely kind during the interview, and after I was given an offer emailed me personally to ask if I had any questions or just wanted to chat while I was considering the offer.
 While joining, during the "get to know you" session, I found out he learned guitar with his son during the Covid lockdown, and they were both into guitar sound effect pedals; two of my bigger hobbies.
 I had chatted a few times with Tony online about boutique guitar pedal manufacturers; Chase Bliss, Old Blood Noise Endeavors, and others.

-Just prior to joining Flatley Inc, I had setup a "pedal board" - a preconfigured collection of effects pedals placed on a board such that you can move them easily - which I was quite proud of.
+Just prior to joining Senger-Huel, I had setup a "pedal board" - a preconfigured collection of effects pedals placed on a board such that you can move them easily - which I was quite proud of.
 That weekend I had just figured out some of the ways MIDI worked and decided that it may be a nice way to endear myself to a new colleague I'd be working close with if I shot a video of me playing with the pedals.

 One of the pedals, a Chase Bliss MKII Automatone (nts: double check name), has mechanical faders which literally move when you change the preset, which is unique.
 I setup this and other pedals to have two sound effects, and thought it would be cool to make a video which shows both.